NavnitK/technical-experiment-template/Modifiability.md

 # 🧩 Modifiability Quality Attribute Requirement

 ## Problem Statement
-The system should support easy integration of new features and changes (e.g., detection modules, UI components like maps) without requiring major rewrites or introducing regressions.
-It must be adaptable to evolving requirements and developer environments.
+The Remote User Interface (RUI) should support easy integration of new features and changes (e.g., detection modules, UI components like maps) without major rewrites or regressions.
+It must be adaptable to evolving requirements and developer environments, specifically within the VCL C++ Builder framework.

 ## Specific Modifiability Issues to Solve
 - **Adding New Functionalities**
-  Allow plug-and-play integration of features like aircraft anomaly detection.
+  Allow plug-and-play integration of features such as aircraft anomaly detection modules into the RUI.
 - **Swapping Components**
-  Make components like the map service easily replaceable without breaking the UI.
+  Make components such as the map provider easily replaceable in the VCL-based RUI without breaking existing functionality.

 ## Design Objective
-Create a system architecture that separates concerns, encourages modularity, and minimizes interdependencies, allowing safe and efficient modifications or extensions.
+Create a modular system architecture that separates concerns, encourages clean interfaces, and minimizes interdependencies, allowing safe and efficient modifications or extensions to the VCL-based RUI.

 ## Usability Tactics
 - **Extensible Feature Integration**
-  Design the system to allow new detection modules or features to be added with minimal impact on existing code.
+  Design the RUI so new detection modules or features can be added with minimal impact on existing code.
 - **Swappable Components**
-  Architect components such as the map provider to be easily replaceable with minimal code changes and risk.
+  Architect components such as the map provider to be replaceable within the VCL UI with minimal code changes and risk.

 ---